Ninetales: Appearances

 Ninetales' Alolan Ice–Fairy design was praised by critics.

 First found in Pokémon Red and Blue, Ninetales has since appeared in many other Pokémon titles.
 It is exclusive to Blue, only obtainable in Red via trading.
 It can also be found in Pokémon Yellow.
-It also appears in the remakes of Red and Blue titled FireRed and LeafGreen and Let's Go, Pikachu! and Let's Go, Eevee!.
+It later appears in the remakes of Red and Blue titled FireRed and LeafGreen and the remakes of Yellow tied Let's Go, Pikachu! and Let's Go, Eevee!.
 A new form of Ninetales, called Alolan Ninetales, appears in Pokémon Sun and Moon.
-Both forms appeared in the mobile game Pokémon Go and, in physical media, were in the Pokémon Trading Card Game.
-Outside of the mainline games, it also appears in the Pokémon Mystery Dungeon series, including Blue Rescue Team and Red Rescue Team, where it curses a character in the story for pulling on its tails.
+Both forms appear in Pokémon Legends: Arceus.
+Neither form of Ninetales were included in Pokémon Scarlet and Violet.
+They were eventually included in the downloadable content The Teal Mask.
+They were also featured in the mobile game Pokémon Go and the Pokémon Trading Card Game.
+Outside of the mainline games, it appears in the Pokémon Mystery Dungeon series, including Blue Rescue Team and Red Rescue Team, where it curses a character in the story for pulling on its tails.
 Ninetales is also instrumental in clearing the protagonist's name in the responsibility for natural disasters that had been occurring.
 It also appears in the video game New Pokémon Snap.
-In Pokémon Unite, Alolan Ninetales was added as a playable character, made available for free for a limited time.
+In Pokémon Unite, Alolan Ninetales was added as a playable character, and made available for free for a limited time.

 Ninetales appears in the Pokémon TV series, posing as a woman who seeks to convince the character Brock to stay with her at her former master's mansion due to his resemblance to him.
 Ninetales and its Alolan form have also received multiple pieces of merchandise, including figures, food, and jewelry.
 Alolan Ninetales in particular was featured in multiple sets of merchandise themed after Pokémon found in snowy regions.

 Critical reception

 Paste writers Kevin Slackie and Moises Taveras commented on its "magical" aura and "spiritual energy" that they felt made it "equally impressive and somewhat terrifying."
 They felt it was an especially notable Fire-type Pokémon from the beginning of the series due to its use of Ghost and Psychic-type moves.
 IGN writer Kristine Steimer also felt that its use of Ghost moves helped set it apart, finding it visually "majestic" and among the original games' best evolutions.
-As part of their "Pokémon of the Day" series, IGN staff found its design elegant, remarking their dislike for Arcanine by virtue of how they felt that it received special treatment over Ninetales, particularly in Red and Blue and Gold and Silver.
+As part of their "Pokémon of the Day" series, IGN staff found its design elegant, remarking their dislike for Arcanine by virtue of how they felt that it received special treatment over Ninetales, particularly in the first two generations.
 They also remarked how Ninetales should have been given Ghost typing due to its use of Ghost-type moves and its ability to curse people.
 Nintendo Lifes staff regarded Ninetales' design as being one of the best of the first generation.
 While Alex Olney expressed that he enjoyed Vulpix more than Ninetales, fellow reviewers Zion Grassl and Jon Cartwright felt it was superior, with Grassl attributing part of his enjoyment to the Keaton from The Legend of Zelda: Majora's Mask and calling it both "one of the most majestic Pokémon" and "perfect."